 Ancestral Medicine was the name of Daniel’s personal practice in ritual and healing arts from 2005 until 2016 when he began to train others in ancestral healing practices.
-Around this time, his practice began to transition to focus on training other ritualists, online learning, international teaching, and nurturing the emergent network of Ancestral Healing Practitioners.
+Around this time, his practice began to transition to focus on training other ritualists, online learning, international teaching, and nurturing the Ancestral Medicine Practitioner Network.
 This has called for gradual and ongoing organizational restructuring to allow for organic growth and change.

 Ancestral Medicine is also a business incorporated in the U.S. state of North Carolina (traditional Tsalagi lands).
-As of 2020, the business employs five full-time staff and over 30 part-time ritualists.
+For more on our staff as well as our mission see the About page of our site.
 Those who have trained with Daniel to guide this approach to ancestral healing work may at times refer to the ritual style or methodology as ‘Ancestral Medicine’ or the Ancestral Medicine practice of ancestral healing, although practitioners more commonly refer to the work as simply ancestral (lineage) healing.

 Ancestral Medicine’s approach to ritual arts is rooted in the framework of animism and respect for both our human and other-than-human kin.
 We hold this orientation in the pragmatic and inclusive sense of core values rather than in a religious or ideological spirit.
 We also seek to anchor this ritual work in a sustained commitment to cultural healing.